gpwork4u/Facebooker/doc.md

   - num : the number of commnents you want
   - start : the last comment you want to start
 - return
-  - a list of tuple start with the start comment:
+  - a list of comment_info
-    - the id of commnents
-    - the user of comments
-    - the content of comments
-    - the time of comments

 ### delete_comment
 ```python